When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is Reading Fluency?

 Reading fluency is the ability to read accurately, at an appropriate speed, and with suitable emotional expression (1).
-This means to be considered a fluent reader, when a child reads aloud they must:
+To be considered a fluent reader, a child must do the following when reading out loud:

 • Read most words correctly.

-• Be able to quickly work out unfamiliar words.
+• Be able to work out unfamiliar words quickly.

 • Correctly address punctuation.